allegro/dotnet-sdk/README.md

 The Allegro .NET SDK provides common and importable project settings, such as build properties, coding styles, analyzers configuration etc.

-The SDK is versioned and published on nuget It can be imported into dotnet projects.
+The SDK is versioned and published on nuget.
+It can be imported into dotnet projects.

 ## Using the SDK

 The SDK is meant to be easily importable - only a few initial config lines are required to bring its benefits.
 The SDK also makes it possible to override any of its default settings.
+Version 2+ will work only with .NET SDK v8+.

 ## Importing